AFOS Membership Categories:

-Associate: Optometrists retired from one of the uniformed services, present or past members in the active or inactive Reserves, present or past members in the National Guard, or who have previously served in one of the uniformed services, or optometrist who worked either part or full-time with the Department of Veteran Affairs, Federal Civil Service or any entity of the Federal Government.
+Associate: Doctor of Optometry who retired from one of the uniformed services, present or past members in the active or inactive Reserves, present or past members in the National Guard, or who have previously served in one of the uniformed services, or optometrist who worked either part or full-time with the Department of Veteran Affairs, Federal Civil Service or any entity of the Federal Government.
 Associate Members are extended the privilege of debate, but cannot vote or hold office and shall have no right, title or interest in any of the property of the Society.

 - Student: must be attending a full time course of study at one of the accredited schools or colleges of optometry.

 - Post-Graduate: Doctor of Optometry enrolled, as of January 1st of the membership year, in a residency or fellowship program within the VA, federal services, or in a program accredited or pre-accredited by the Accreditation Council on Optometric Education or by an accrediting body that the Board, in its sole discretion, determines to be equivalent and/or full-time enrollee in a graduate program shall be eligible for classification as a Post-Graduate Member of this organization.

 - Partial Practice: A doctor of optometry who works sixteen (16) or fewer hours per week in compensated optometrically related activities within a federal facility will be eligible for partial practice membership.
 The optometrist will certify his or her federal practice on the membership application and is responsible for notifying the AFOS Executive Director immediately if their status changes.
 Partial Practice AFOS members are eligible to join the AOA as Partial Practice members and will have full privileges within AFOS.

 - Retired: A doctor of optometry who has reached the age of 55 as of January 1st and is no longer compensated for optometrically related activities.
 Membership years towards "Life" qualification continue to accrue.